Best Budget Pick

 I told you that this puppy is compatible with other workout apps.
 But it isn’t just a few, there are over 40 workout apps that will sync with your treadmill to display on the beautiful screen and guide you along your fitness journey.
 Young athlete and want a workout tailored for your fitness level?
 Check it’s got that.

-Old a need a treadmill workout designed for seniors?
-Check it's got that too.
+Old and need a treadmill workout designed for seniors?
+Check, it’s got that too.